 A well-researched and written blog post (following all on-page SEO guidelines) can drive extensive organic traffic!

 Remember the SRT file you used for your YouTube video?
 With that as reference, come up with a blog post.
-Make it interactive, witty and at some point (in most cases, the end of the read), include a link that redirects the audiece to your online course.
+Make it interactive, witty and at some point (in most cases, the end of the read), include a link that redirects the audience to your online course.

 Also, to make your blog more interactive, create infographics as downloadable content (don’t forget to include a link address to your online course).
 If your user doesn’t have the time to read your blog post, they can always download the infographic and take a look at it later.